 This article lays out the minimum hardware and software requirements to install and run Power BI Report Server.

 Processor, Memory, and Operating System Requirements

-You can manually install the .NET Framework from Microsoft .NET Framework 4.6 (Web Installer) for Windows.
+If the server doesn't have internet access, you can manually install the .NET Framework from Microsoft .NET Framework 4.8 (Offline Installer) for Windows.